zwyhahaha/zwyhahaha/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently an undergraduate student at Shanghai University of Finance and Economics.
-- 🌱 My research interest lies in optimization and online learning algorithms.
+- 🌱 My research interest lies in optimization and its real-world applications.
-- 📫 How to reach me: wanyuzhang1013@gmail.com
+- 📫 Feel free to drop me an e-mail wanyuzhang1013@gmail.com